Currently available for £599.00 from NordicTrack

 With a reputation for manufacturing some of the most compelling offerings in today’s global home fitness market, it’s fair to say that NordicTrack know a thing or two about building exercise bikes.
-When looking at the top end of their current range of products we’ve been seriously impressed with some of the things we’ve seen, but what about something more modestly priced from their catalogue?
+When looking at the top end of their current range of products we’ve been seriously impressed with some of the things we’ve seen.
 To find out, we got our hands on the NordicTrack VX550 – here’s what we found.

 First, a quick note on the packaging.
 This bike comes very well packaged and while there’s a lot of materials keeping everything safe, it’s easy to see that NordicTrack are trying to do everything they can to minimise the amount of packaging, while still protecting the product.
 Yes, there is quite a lot of it – after all this is a heavy item, but it really has been kept to a minimum and almost all of it is recyclable which is really good to see.
 Assembly of the VX550 is as simple as it gets for an upright exercise bike.
 The instructions are well written, accompanied by clear diagrams, and there’s not a single step that is complex.
 The particular assembly format used for the VX550 is very common amongst manufacturers and for good reason.
 Granted, we’ve put a few bikes together over the years using this format (in this case it’s the if you’ve seen one you’ve seen them all thing), but even so, when you can complete an assembly in less than 10 minutes, you know that the manufacturer’s got a pretty good beat on things.
 If you’re reasonably handy but have never built a similar bike before then assembly will probably take you around 20-30 minutes just by following the instructions.
 And, even if you’re not particularly handy, you’ll still get there as the instructions are so easy to follow.
 Most readers of this article will know that it means when instructions are poorly written and the difficulties it leads to.
 Thankfully there are no such problems here.
 Once built it’s easy to position the VX550, with built-in transport wheels making it easy to move around and leg levellers that make it simple to get it sitting dead level on the floor.